evmeshuris/poop-station/README.md

 ## Description

-_This application will using API call will show you information about Litter Robot_
+_This application using API call will show you information about Litter Robot (how many times used, capacity, is it full).
+By clicking button Clean the litter robot will start cycling._

 ## Setup/Installation Requirements